rexrainbow/phaser3-rex-notes/plugins/firebase/files/data-structure.md

     - `userID` - Unique ID of owner
     - `fileID` - Unique file ID of each owner
     - `type` - 'header'
-    - `headerDocID` - Document ID of this header
     - `contentDocID` - Document ID of content
     - ...